 All is text.
 This is a constructive (and, I would submit, feminist) restating of the ominous, “there is nothing outside the text,” with its masculinist, grumbling, thunder-in-the-clouds.
-Who wouldn’t prefer a more affirmative reconstruction?
+Who wouldn’t prefer an affirmative reconstruction?
 All is text.
-Call it “omnitextuality.”

-xxxxxxxTemporally and spatially, text is everywhere, text is primary; it comes even before language.
 Text encompasses the “mark,” the limit beyond which text-as-context exists, but language doesn’t yet.
 The deconstructive insight – meaning relies on presence, and because nothing is outside the text, there is no such thing as pure presence, and therefore, there is no meaning – errs toward the negative and therefore gets it all exactly wrong.
 Presence, itself, is a text, as what isn’t?
 Omnitextuality asserts a totality of interrelated meaning, an absolute presence.
 Everything meaningful.
 Everything is a text.

 What I mean when I say “everything is a text” is “everything may be treated as a text.”
 To illuminate this distinction, think of a police department where every death is a homicide, as opposed to one where every death is treated as a homicide, until such time as detectives determine how to pursue justice.
 (I use this example as a nod to the relation between ontology and suspicion, how mortality has ingrained in us the sense of every scenario as a worst-case scenario.)

 What is my critical condition?
 I seek a perilous, desperate, life-threatening analysis.
 Now that the men have finally begun to learn to think outside themselves.
-And now that the women are no longer merely trying to imitate the men.
+And now that the women are no longer trying to imitate the men.
 Not dialectical, but omnitextual.
 And how do we see in this way?
 The short answer is: we don’t.
 We hear.
 And how do we hear?
 We escape the ocular masculine by way of the aural feminine, exploding his dialectic into our inclusive pluralities.

-Like the impertinence of a text that declares its emancipation from an author, or the impertinence of a sentence that declares its freedom from grammar, the feminist wrests itself from the masculinist.
-Impertinence?
-As in, “the opposite of pertinent?”
-That is, “irrelevant?”
-Or rather, the insolent lip of the oppressed?!
-A woman’s place, yes, but that place is every place, the immanence of an integral holism that refigures hierarchism and its inevitable hegemonies.
+Like the impertinence of a text that declares its emancipation from an author, or the impertinence of a sentence that declares its freedom from grammar, the feminist wrests from the masculinist.
+Is that impertinence?
+As in, the opposite of pertinent?
+Which is to say, irrelevant?
+Or rather, is it the insolent lip of the oppressed?!
+A woman’s place, yes, but that place is every place, immanent, leveling hierarchies and hegemonies for all.
 And that is how we escape.
 The route that becomes us leads inexorably through the oppressed, an emblem of which is woman.

 “Thetic” is etymologically aligned with “topos,” where thetic is “to put in place.”
 An aesthetic, therefore, perceives the topic in its beautiful place.
-Isn’t the woman – the one who, societally, “knows her place” – therefore, fundamentally aesthetic?
-As opposed to political?
+Isn’t the woman – the one who, societally, “knows her place” – therefore, fundamentally artistic?
+As opposed to power-hungry?
 Are aesthetics and politics a binary?
 There are not merely two sides to this story.
-The post-feminist multilectician comes at such things from all sides.
+The post-feminist omnitextualist hears from all sides.
 Our topia (at once u- and dys- and hetero- and homo- and multi-) is to be wild in any place.
 Our topia is to encompass topiae.
 We are a topical salve, playing on worlds/words.
 My place (like yours) is no place, every place.
-Our method becomes, first, to feminize, next, to lesbianize, and last, to explode deliriously in waves of innocent jouissance.
+Our method becomes, first, to feminize, next, to lesbianize, and last, to explode deliriously in waves of meaningful jouissance.

-So, where the dialectician moves from thesis to antithesis to synthesis, the wily multilectician strives among the lines to recognize contingencies that render illusory the anti– in antithesis.
-One aspect of dialectic which is always glossed over, and which multilectic includes from the start, is the inescapable presence of the speaker and interlocutor themselves – the inevitable bias, and, more often than not, the maleness and whiteness of writer and reader, speaker and listener.
-Socrates wanted to improve our souls by freeing us from unrecognized errors, but the irony is that Socrates was speaking as a white man – to another white male, Plato – with no concept that what he was saying was exclusionary and mono-cultural.
+Where the dialectician moves from thesis to antithesis to synthesis, the wily omnitextualist strives among the lines to recognize contingencies that render illusory the anti– in antithesis.
+One aspect of dialectic which is always glossed over, and which omnitextuality includes from the start, is the inescapable presence of the speaker and interlocutor themselves – the inevitable bias, and, more often than not, the maleness and whiteness of writer and reader, speaker and listener.
+Socrates wanted to improve our souls by freeing us from unrecognized errors, but the irony is that Socrates was speaking as a white man – to another white man, Plato – with no concept that what he said was exclusionary and mono-cultural.
 Socrates thought he was speaking for humanity.